Mitsunee/api-playground/README.md

 This repository serves as my personal playground for APIs and includes a basic cache.
 I have provided some comments in the [updater.js](updater.js) file as well as the [API files](apis) for the [Atlas Academy FGO Game Data API](https://api.atlasacademy.io/docs#/) that I am providing as an example.

+If you're here for FGO stuff, I also have a backup of my scripts related to that in the 'personal' branch.

 ## ApiManager

 The main utility in this repository is the [ApiManager](utils/ApiManager.js) class.
 It contains all the data to your API.